 Agilent Ordering Information

-For more information on our products, visit our Agilent Technologies home page on the World Wide Web at: http://www.agilent.com/chem/supplies For Technical Support in the US and Canada, call 1-800-227-9770 or call your local Agilent sales office.
+For more information on our products and services, visit our Web site at www.agilent.com/chem/supplies.

+For Technical Support in the U.S. and Canada, call 1-800-227-9770 or call your local Agilent sales office.